WPS/egon.io/architecture.md

 Alternatively, cookies could be used (and in fact were used in earlier Egon versions).
 Unlike cookies, the storage limit is far larger (at least 5MB).

-## TODO
-- 1 model = 1 Domain Story = 1 File
+## Decision: 1 Domain Story = 1 Self-contained File

+Since Egon does not use centralized storage (see [architectural constraints](#section-architecture-constraints), users need to export their Domain Stories to their local file system as files.

-- files are self-contained: they include the icon set (including custom icons); makes it easier to share domain stories with users
+The most simple way of doing that is to put one domain story into one file and make it self-contained, i.E. include the SVG of the icon set (including custom icons).
+This makes it easy to share domain stories with other users.

+Alternatively a one-to-many relationship (one file containing several Domain Stories) would enable references between Domain Stories.
+However, this would likely make it necessary to build more features for the export and import tools (e.g., export all stories or just specific ones).

+**Decision:** We choose simplicity over advanced functionality and persist each domain story as one self-contained file.

+## TODO: More decisions
+- JSON as file format
+- no separation of model and diagram
 - Angular-specific patterns

 # Quality Requirements {#section-quality-scenarios}